projectriff/riff/docs/riff_credential_apply.md

 Create or update credentials for a container registry.

 In addition to creating a credential, the default image prefix can be set by specifying --set-default-image-prefix.
-The prefix is applied to application and function builds in order to skip needing to specify a fully qualified image repository.
+The prefix is applied to builds in order to skip needing to specify a fully qualified image repository.

 The default image prefix depends on the repository and take the form:
 - Docker Hub: docker.io/<docker-user-name>